RedHatWorkshops/openshiftv3-advanced-workshop/Create S2I image.md

 ### Prerequisites
 * This lab requires a RHEL box as we will be using RHEL base image in this use case.
 * This rhel box should be subscribed to RedHat Network.
+* Make sure that docker is installed and is running on this RHEL box. (yum install docker -y)

 ### Step 1 Download the S2I tools